GET Certificate Store Containers ID

 An array of objects indicating the certificate store data for the certificate stores within this container.
 ClosedShow certificate store details.

 Tip: See the Keyfactor API Reference and Utility which provides a utility through which the Keyfactor APIClosed An API is a set of functions to allow creation of applications.
 Keyfactor offers the Keyfactor API, which allows third-party software to integrate with the advanced certificate enrollment and management features of Keyfactor Command. endpoints can be called and results returned.
 It is intended to be used primarily for validation, testing and workflowClosed A workflow is a series of steps necessary to complete a process.
 In Keyfactor Command, it refers to the workflow builder, which allows you to automate event-driven tasks such as when a certificate is requested, revoked or found in a certificate store. development.
 It also serves secondarily as documentation for the API.
-The link to the Keyfactor API Reference and Utility is in the dropdown from the help icon () at the top of the Management Portal page next to the Log Out button.
+The link to the Keyfactor API Reference and Utility is in the dropdown from the help icon () at the bottom of the Management Portal side menu.